JuliyaShi/FlipCard/README.md

 # FlipCard
-The simple flash card example, written on html ans css
+The simple flash card, written on html ans css